bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 ![OrthoRoute screencap 3](/images/ConnM/Orthoroute/3.png)

 You can run OrthoRoute yourself [by downloading it from the repo](https://github.com/bbenchoff/OrthoRoute).
 Install the .zip file via the package manager.
 A somewhat beefy Nvidia GPU is highly suggested but not required; there's CPU fallback.
 If you want a deeper dive on how I built OrthoRoute, [there's also a page in my portfolio about it](http://bbenchoff.github.io/pages/OrthoRoute.html).
+There's also benchmarks of different pathfinding algorithms there.

 ## The RISC-V Boards